 This is a flow based implementation of node connectivity.
-We compute the maximum flow using the Ford and Fulkerson algorithm on an auxiliary digraph build from the original input graph:
+We compute the maximum flow using, by default, the edmonds_karp() algorithm (see: maximum_flow()) on an auxiliary digraph build from the original input graph:

-For an undirected graph G having n nodes and m edges we derive a directed graph D with 2n nodes and 2m+n arcs by replacing each original node v with two nodes v_A , v_B linked by an (internal) arc in D. Then for each edge (u, v) in G we add two arcs (u_B, v_A) and (v_B, u_A) in D. Finally we set the attribute capacity = 1 for each arc in D [R201].
+For an undirected graph G having n nodes and m edges we derive a directed graph H with 2n nodes and 2m+n arcs by replacing each original node v with two nodes v_A , v_B linked by an (internal) arc in H. Then for each edge (u,v) in G we add two arcs (u_B,v_A) and (v_B,u_A) in H. Finally we set the attribute capacity = 1 for each arc in H [R216].

-For a directed graph G having n nodes and m arcs we derive a directed graph D with 2n nodes and m+n arcs by replacing each original node v with two nodes v_A , v_B linked by an (internal) arc (v_A, v_B) in D. Then for each arc (u, v) in G we add one arc (u_B, v_A) in D. Finally we set the attribute capacity = 1 for each arc in D.
+For a directed graph G having n nodes and m arcs we derive a directed graph H with 2n nodes and m + n arcs by replacing each original node v with two nodes v_A , v_B linked by an (internal) arc (v_A, v_B) in H. Then for each arc (u, v) in G we add one arc (u_B, v_A) in H. Finally we set the attribute capacity = 1 for each arc in H.

-This is equal to the local node connectivity because the value of a maximum s-t-flow is equal to the capacity of a minimum s-t-cut (Ford and Fulkerson theorem).
+This is equal to the local node connectivity because the value of a maximum s-t-flow is equal to the capacity of a minimum s-t-cut.